kevinlch421/Bowtie-YouTube-Channel-Performance-Report/README.md

 # Bowtie YouTube Channel Performance Report

-> For more of my projects and data journey, visit my [Notion](https://www.notion.so/Insurance-Hong-Kong-YouTube-Report-Resources-2a3e1e052cfc80e58fcdd55775bf2ba0)
+> For more of the steps in creating this repo, visit my [Notion](https://www.notion.so/Insurance-Hong-Kong-YouTube-Report-Resources-2a3e1e052cfc80e58fcdd55775bf2ba0)

 ## Table of Contents
 1. [Project Background](#project-background)